Why being an Australian Paramedic is so rewarding.

 All Paramedics are passionate about ensuring their skills are up to scratch at all times.
 As the industry evolves, you will be presented with new opportunities to further develop your skills.
 This means that the door to new career pathways will always be open.

-The Australian Paramedical College is the largest private pre-hospital health care training provider in Australia, we can help you to achieve your paramedical training and career goals.
+Australian Paramedical College is the largest private pre-hospital health care training provider in Australia, we can help you to achieve your paramedical pathway training and career goals.

-Our Nationally Recognised paramedical training programs provide a flexible and affordable training pathway to employment in the private sector, or as a stepping stone to university to study a Bachelor of Paramedic Science.
-APC offers you the opportunity to become a Paramedic/Basic-Advanced Life Support Medic, regardless of your educational background.
+Our nationally recognised paramedical pathway training provides a flexible and affordable pathway to employment in the private sector, or as a stepping stone to university to study a Bachelor of Paramedic Science.
+APC offers you the opportunity to become an emergency healthcare practitioner, regardless of your educational background.
 We believe you should still pursue your goals even if your school or college grades have previously prevented you from following a career path you know you’d be good at.